cartheur/r-experiments/README.md

     - 1000: Version on both Win11 and Deb12, for comparative-learning purposes.
 After all, it's math; linear algebra actually.
 Guess I can exercise the time spent in the Graduate level 5600 class all those years ago!
     - 1327: Third context is ready.
     - 1555: Focus is on _joi_ as life is short and implementation is _everything_.
+11.05.2024
+    - 1210: Do not lose this as a placeholder when it comes to number-crunching.